Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 * [Control access to IoT Hub using Shared Access Signatures][IoTHubSAS]
 * [Read device-to-cloud messages from the built-in endpoint][IoTEventHubEndpoint]

-### Cannot add components to the connection string

-The legacy Event Hub clients allowed customers to add components to the connection string retrieved from the portal.
-The legacy clients are in packages [com.microsoft.azure:azure-eventhubs][MavenAzureEventHubs] and [com.microsoft.azure:azure-eventhubs-eph][MavenAzureEventHubsEPH].
-The current generation supports connection strings only in the form published by the Azure portal.

 #### Adding "TransportType=AmqpWebSockets"

 To use web sockets, pass in a kwarg `transport_type = TransportType.AmqpOverWebsocket` during client creation.